 |Many holiday decorations are hung on long bamboo poles.|

 Regarding the country of Indonesia:

 “Indonesia comprises 17,508 – 18,306 islands and 8,844 that have been named according to estimates made by the Government of Indonesia, with 922 of those permanently inhabited.”

 A few readers wrote and suggested we visit Java, which is across the Bali Strait, where Jakarta is located.
 However, traveling in a boat across the rough waters is out of the question for me at this time.

 |Some shrines were decorated elaborately.|

-Instead, we stay comfortably situated at the villa with little required of us other than our twice daily walks, posting each day, taking photos, and continue to work on future travels, financials while improving my strength and stability.
+Instead, we stay comfortably situated in the villa, with little required of us other than our twice daily walks, posting each day, taking photos, and continue to work on future travels, financials while improving my strength and stability.

 This morning, once the two Katuks and Ribud arrived, we commenced the walk in the area.
 Unexpectedly, we found many locals busy decorating homes for the 10 day Hindu holiday, as described below the photo:

-“Ganesh Chaturthi is a ten-day Hindu festival celebrated to honour the elephant-headed God Ganesha’s birthday.
+“Ganesh Chaturthi is a ten-day Hindu festival celebrated to honor the elephant-headed God Ganesha’s birthday.
 He is the younger son of Lord Shiva and Goddess Parvati.
-Ganesha is known by 108 different names and is the Lord of arts and sciences and the deva of wisdom.”
+Ganesha is known by 108 different names and is the Lord of arts and sciences and the Deva of wisdom.”

 |Almost every home was displaying a decoration.|